joeylmaalouf/CompArchFA15/UbuntuVerilog.md

 View waves of a given module:

-1. Insert the following code after the module's `initial begin`:
+* Insert the following code after the module's `initial begin`:
 ```
     $dumpfile("wavefile.vcd");
     $dumpvars(0, moduleName);
 ```
-2. `gtkwave wavefile.vcd`
+* `gtkwave wavefile.vcd`
-3. Add wires from the left side of the screen
-4. Zoom to the timescale you want
+* Add wires from the left side of the screen and zoom to the timescale you want

 `.do` files are ModelSim's particular style of batch file for automating things, which we can replicate with `.sh` scripts.